 Here’s a little something I wrote many moons ago back when the world was young.
-Thought it was appropriate to post it again, given the season and a certain show that’s popular right now.
+Thought it was appropriate to post it again, given the season.
 I hope you like it.

 We find the strangest of things in the most unlikely places.

 I had been wandering around New York steadily getting more lost with each step and corner, a tourist who was now firmly toured out.
 I was now an ex-tourist and wanted nothing more than to be back home, or at the very least back in my hotel room with the shower running as I poured a whiskey from the overpriced minibar.

 Needing help, I did what any tourist does in these circumstances.
 I tried to look pathetic in the hopes that some kind soul will stop and take pity on me.
 This being New York however, there were no kind souls in the vicinity, only the jostling faceless mob whose response to pity was to knock it off its feet and into the gutter.
 I dived for a doorway and safety.
 I had intended to hide in the confines of the archway, but the force of my retreat catapulted me through the door, and inside.
 The tinkle of the bell above my head told me that at least I was in a shop of some kind, and hadn’t barged uninvited into someone’s home.